psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 In [the previous article]({{site.baseurl}}/design-a-pager/) we have defined logical services that we have to implement.
 Now we have to implement them.

-To structure the application services I will use [module pattern](https://zio.dev/docs/howto/howto_use_module_pattern).
+To structure the application services we will use [module pattern](https://zio.dev/docs/howto/howto_use_module_pattern).
 ##### If you have visited the module pattern link above, you saw that service definitions have environment type parameter - `Service[R]`.
 It is useful in testing and will be covered in the next chapter.
 Every module will be expressed as a trait.
-Inside of this trait, we have a service definition, which we will be overridden by the implementation(s).
+Inside of this trait, we have a service definition, which we will have to implement.
 It is recommended to use descriptive names in the service definition to avoid name clashes.
 We will create instances of the service dependency tree at the very top level in `Main` class and the compiler won't allow having name collisions.
 All the dependencies will be checked at the compile time.
 Unfortunately, using module pattern do not guard you against having circular dependencies.